 Why choose an Equine Appraiser?

-An Equine Appraisal is a unique service created to establish current market values of horses for purposes such as donations, purchases, insurance policies and claims, divorce, estate settlements and litigation.
-Horses are considered personal property and fall under the same guidelines as stated in the Personal Property Appraisers Guide.
+An equine appraisal is a unique service created to establish current market values of horses for purposes such as donations, purchases, insurance policies and claims, divorce, estate settlements and litigation.
 A professional report is created for each appraisal.
 This service is vital to all horse owners, as well as attorneys, accountants and insurance companies that deal with cases involving horses.
-If a client is involved in a court case and has hired a non-equine attorney, a knowledgeable and experienced Equine Appraiser can go over key evidence and help draw up rebuttal questions or research important evidence for the case, as well as providing invaluable equine expert witness testimony.
+If a client is involved in a court case and has hired a non-equine attorney, a knowledgeable and experienced equine appraiser can go over key evidence and help draw up rebuttal questions or research important evidence for the case, as well as providing invaluable equine expert witness testimony.

-What can a Certified Equine Appraisal be used for?
+What can an Equine Appraisal be used for?

 What types of horses does Daventry Equine Appraisal Services appraise?

-Tracy is a long time competitor on the hunter/jumper and dressage circuits, active in the breeding of Warmbloods and Welsh & Half Welsh Hunter Ponies, a respected equine judge with both the United States Equestrian Federation and Equine Canada in multiple disciplines and an inspector for various breeds.
-She is most often asked to appraise hunter/jumpers & equitation horses, dressage horses, eventers, ponies, western pleasure horses, reiners, race horses, driving horses and trail/companion horses.
-We are also familiar with some of the more Rare Breeds - Andalusians, Friesians, Lusitanos, Spotted Draft Horses, Miniature Horses, Canadian Horses, Welsh Cobs, Gypsy Vanners, Norwegian Fjords, Connemaras, Cleveland Bays, Gaited Breeds and have trained and/or judged them throughout the years as well.
-Over the years, Tracy has appraised everything from the beloved family horse to six figure Grand Prix Dressage horses.
+Tracy is a long time competitor on the hunter/jumper and dressage circuits, active in the breeding of Warmbloods and Welsh & Half Welsh Hunter Ponies, a respected equine judge with both the United States Equestrian Federation (USEF) and Equestrian Canada in multiple disciplines and an inspector for various breeds.
+She is most often asked to appraise hunter/jumpers & equitation horses, dressage horses, ponies, western pleasure horses, reiners and trail/companion horses.
+We have appraised some of the more rare breeds - Akhal-Teke, Andalusian, Canadian Horse, Cleveland Bay, Connemara, Friesian, Gypsy Vanner, Knabstrupper, Lusitano, Norwegian Fjord, Spotted Draft Horse, Welsh Cob, and have trained and/or judged them throughout the years as well.
+Over the years, Tracy has appraised everything from the beloved family horse to seven-figure Olympic show jumpers.
 Read more about Tracy's equine experience with various breeds HERE.
+If we are unable to appraise your horse, we may be able to point you in the right direction of someone who can.

 Do you provide services to Attorneys, Accountants or Insurance Agents?

 Yes.
-Daventry Equine Appraisals have been used in court, for tax purposes and for some of the major insurance companies in both the United States and Canada.
+Daventry Equine Appraisals have been used in litigation for civil disputes, fraud, tax disputes and for some of the major insurance companies in the United States, Canada, and Europe.
 You can be confident that your appraisal will hold up to the highest standards, including litigation and the IRS/CRA.
+We have completed appraisals for countries as far away as Saudi Arabia and Australia.

 Are your appraisals certified to be used in a court of law?